amosccchang1018/playwright-automation-framework/readme.md

 ---

-Based on the document requirement, the test cases are in following file,
+The test cases are created based on the documented requirements and are located in the following files:

-1. LoginTest (As a tester)
+1. LoginTest (as a tester)
-2. LoginE2ETest (As a customer)
+2. LoginE2ETest (as a customer)
-3. WebScrapingTest (As a product owner)
+3. WebScrapingTest (as a product owner)

-how to find them
+To access them, navigate to the following directory:

 ```sh
 cd path/to/mytheresa_qa_callenge_chi_chun/AutomationMytheresa/src/test/java/com/testcases